rocher/mold/docs/reference-guide.md

 * *On Undefined Action* determines if the normal substitution of an undefined variable must be ignored, emptied or errored.
 It can take the values:
     * `Ignore`, to left the variables as is; no warning issued
-    * `Empty`, to replace the variable with an empty string; a warning is issued
+    * `Warning`, to replace the variable with an empty string and issue a warning
     * `Error`, to issue an error; this is the default action

 #### Optional